Elaboration on the kinetic approach of Derbenev and Kondratenko to spin-polarized beams in electron storage rings: Interpreting the full spin-orbit Fokker-Planck equation, the full spin-orbit stochastic ODE system and the full Bloch equation

 We first recall from the discussion after (\ref{eq:new2.100bf}) that all terms on the rhs of the reduced SDE system, (\ref{eq:new2.44vcdmred}), encapsulate the radiative depolarization effect.
-Moreover the terms on the rhs of (\ref{eq:new2.44vcdmred}) correspond in the full spin-orbit SDE system, (\ref{eq:new2.44vcdmfinal}), to the terms on the rhs of the first equation of (\ref{eq:new2.44vcdmfinal}), and to the second term on the rhs of the second equation of (\ref{eq:new2.44vcdmfinal}).
+Moreover the terms on the rhs of (\ref{eq:new2.44vcdmred}) correspond in the full spin-orbit SDE system, (\ref{eq:new2.44vcdmfinal}), to the terms on the rhs of the first equation of (\ref{eq:new2.44vcdmfinal}), and to the second term on the rhs of the second equation of (\ref{eq:new2.44vcdmfinal}) (note that the reduced SDE system is the restriction of the full spin-orbit SDE system to the reduced setup).
 Thus these terms in (\ref{eq:new2.44vcdmfinal}) encapsulate the radiative depolarization effect.
-Therefore and since (\ref{eq:new2.44vcdmfinal}) is the Ito SDE system associated to the Fokker-Planck equation, (\ref{eq:new2.44vvanewfinal}), the terms on the rhs of the first equation in (\ref{eq:new2.44vcdmfinal}) in combination with the second term on the rhs of the second equation in (\ref{eq:new2.44vcdmfinal}) correspond to the first, third and sixth terms on the rhs of (\ref{eq:new2.44vvanewfinal}).
+Therefore and since (\ref{eq:new2.44vcdmfinal}) is an Ito SDE system associated with the Fokker-Planck equation, (\ref{eq:new2.44vvanewfinal}), the terms on the rhs of the first equation in (\ref{eq:new2.44vcdmfinal}) in combination with the second term on the rhs of the second equation in (\ref{eq:new2.44vcdmfinal}) correspond to the first, third and sixth terms on the rhs of (\ref{eq:new2.44vvanewfinal}).
 Thus these terms in (\ref{eq:new2.44vvanewfinal}) encapsulate the radiative depolarization effect.
 This completes the account of how the full spin-orbit SDE system and the full spin-orbit Fokker-Planck equation encapsulate the radiative depolarization effect.

-Note that the above comments are related to Beznosov's PhD thesis \cite{Bez20} where numerical approximations of the radiative depolarization time are studied in some detail.
-Moreover, \cite{Bez20} addresses for the reduced setup the fact, mentioned in Section 4, that the polarization density does not exactly point along the invariant spin field.